NoSQL Databases for Database Software

 NoSQL data modeling techniques in database software play a crucial role in defining how data is organized and accessed within NoSQL databases.
 Unlike traditional relational databases, NoSQL databases offer more flexibility in schema design, allowing for dynamic and evolving data structures.
 One common technique is the use of denormalization, where redundant data is stored to improve query performance.

-See also Data Masking and Anonymization Methods in Database Software
+See also Encryption Techniques for Data at Rest and in Transit in Database Software

 Another important aspect is schema-less design, which enables developers to store diverse data types within the same database without predefined schemas.
 This flexibility is particularly beneficial in applications with rapidly changing data requirements.
 Additionally, NoSQL databases often use techniques like sharding and replication to distribute data across multiple nodes for improved horizontal scalability and fault tolerance.